Table of Contents

 5 The label on our pets' food isn’t always accurate.

 The first place many of us go when judging how healthy dog food or cat food is doesn’t have to be truthful, according to the law and due to evasive labeling requirements which are governed by AAFCO.

-Pet food labels don't have to show changes in ingredients right away .
+Pet food labels don't have to show ingredient changes right away .

 Unfortunately for pet owners, pet food companies are allowed to use their old labels on pet food packages until they’re all gone and used up, even if they aren’t accurate.

 That means it can actually take a year or more for dog food labels to catch up with what's in the bag or can.

 The only thing consumers can do is to check a company's website for changes regularly.

 6 Settlements don't do much.

 With so much publicity and lawsuits going on, you'd think there would be positive changes in the pet food industry.